-- (a) For a misdemeanor or petty offense when the officer is satisfied that the person will comply with the requirements of the summons (CRS § 16-3-105). - (b) For a civil infraction (CRS § 16-2.3-103). - (c) For certain traffic violations punishable as a misdemeanor, petty offense, or misdemeanor traffic offense in accordance with CRS § 42-4-1707. - (d) For the crimes described in CRS § 24-4.1-302(1) and for certain felonies when the local district attorney has approved criteria for the issuance of a summons unless any of the following apply (CRS § 16-5-206): - 1.
+- (a) For a misdemeanor or petty offense when the officer is satisfied that the person will comply with the requirements of the summons (CRS § 16-3-105). - (b) For certain traffic violations punishable as misdemeanor, petty offense or misdemeanor traffic offense in accordance with CRS § 42-4-1707. - (c) For the crimes described in CRS § 24-4.1-302(1) and for certain felonies when the local district attorney has approved criteria for the issuance of a summons unless any of the following apply (CRS § 16-5-206): - 1.
 There is a reasonable likelihood that the person will not appear. - 2.
 The person has had a felony arrest in the preceding five years. - 3.
-There is an allegation that the person used a deadly weapon (e.g., firearm, knife, bludgeon, any other weapon capable of producing death or serious bodily injury) in the commission of the crime. - 4.
+There is an allegation that the person used a deadly weapon (e.g., firearm, knife, bludgeon or any other weapon capable of producing death or serious bodily injury) in the commission of the crime. - 4.
 The person has an outstanding arrest warrant.

-In addition, for civil infractions and certain parking violations, the officer may give the offender a penalty assessment notice and release the offender upon its terms (CRS § 16-2-201; CRS § 16-2.3-102; CRS § 42-4-1701(5)(a)).
-The penalty assessment notice must be a summons and complaint that contains the information required by CRS § 16-2-201, CRS § 16-2.3-102, or CRS § 42-4-1707.
+In addition, for class 2 petty offenses and certain parking violations, the officer may give the offender a penalty assessment notice and release the offender upon its terms.
+The penalty assessment notice must be a summons and complaint that contains the information required by CRS § 16-2-201.